What are you looking for?

 Why it matters: Strategic clarity ensures every stakeholder — from board members to classroom teachers to parents — understands our shared direction and their role in achieving it.

-• icon Established SMART benchmarks for all strategic goals
+• Established SMART benchmarks for all strategic goals

-• icon Created integrated data dashboard for real-time progress monitoring
+• Created integrated data dashboard for real-time progress monitoring

-• icon Presented strategic priorities to faculty, parents, and board
+• Presented strategic priorities to faculty, parents, and board

 1.2 Optimize Board Governance